antieatingactivist/E-Commercify/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-This is an app for ...
+This is an app for storing and accessing information in a database for e-commerce.
+Products, Tags, and Categories are accessed, added, and modified using RESTful API methods.